pkalluri/Affinitybased-interpretation/README.md

 The ```Simulation``` class spawns an ```AffinitybasedAgent``` and administers to the ```AffinitybasedAgent``` a ```Scenario``` or ```TricopaTasks``` (both containing ```ActionEvents```).
 To interpret these ```ActionEvents```, the ```AffinitybasedAgent``` applies its fixed knowledge of ```ActionRODs``` (relative observation distributions) and  begins building an ```AffinitybasedWorldModel```.
 An ```AffinitybasedWorldModel``` models ```Pairs``` of encountered agents as ```SymmetricRelationshipModels```; under the hood, an ```AffinitybasedWorldModel``` is essentially mapping ```Pairs``` of encountered agents to an evolving, probabilistic understanding of the ```Pair```’s ```RelationshipType``` (Friend, Neutral, or Enemy).
 Once the ```AffinitybasedAgent``` has completed interpretation, it is able to query its built ```AffinitybasedWorldModel``` and state its beliefs about the ```Scenario``` or complete the ```TricopaTask```.

+### On the NLP

+This system originally operated on only logical literal scenarios.
+Optionally operating on natural language scenarios is a later addition to the system and remains in a prototype phase.
+The system parses natural language sentences into typed dependencies using the **Stanford NLP parser**, then extracts events from the typed dependencies using a system-defined procedure.
+See the ```NLPUtility``` class.

 ## Author

 Pratyusha Kalluri

 ## Acknowledgements

-Enormously grateful that I was able to do this work at the Universidad Complutense de Madrid under the guidance of Pablo Gervas!
-Also very grateful for the financial support of the MIT-Spain Program of the MIT International Science and Technology Initiatives (MISTI) and the IDiLyCo project funded by the Spanish Ministry of Economy, Industry, and Competitiveness
+Enormously grateful that I was able to do this work at Universidad Complutense de Madrid under the guidance of Pablo Gervas!
+Also very grateful for the financial support of the MIT-Spain Program of the MIT International Science and Technology Initiatives (MISTI) and the IDiLyCo project funded by the Spanish Ministry of Economy, Industry, and Competitiveness.